-The wildland fire behavior analysis developed for the CWPP update was designed to meet two objectives.
-The first was to examine the existing fire hazard and potential losses in the event of a wildfire, and secondly to establish the best treatment locations and priority for those treatments based on expected fire behavior with input from the firefighting agencies and local community members.
-The 2014 version of Landfire data was used to provide the spatial data for the modeling.
-Which includes elevation, slope, aspect, fuel model, canopy cover canopy height, crow base height and crown bulk density.
-In the treatment areas this data was validated by random sampling on the ground.
+The wildland fire behavior analysis developed for the CWPP update was designed to meet two goals.
+The first was to examine the existing fire hazard and potential losses if a wildfire were to occur.
+Secondly to set up the best treatment locations and prioritizations for those treatments based on expected fire behavior with input from the firefighting agencies and local community members.
+The 2014 version of Landfire data was used to supply the spatial data for the modeling, which includes elevation, slope, aspect, fuel model, canopy cover canopy height, crow base height and crown bulk density.
+In the treatment areas, this data was confirmed by random sampling on the ground.
 The Landfire data was then changed to match what was evaluated with on the ground sampling.
-The treatment areas we made changes to the Landfire data are the areas treated from 2014 to the current treatments of 2020.
+The treatment areas that changes were made to in the Landfire data were the areas treated from 2014 to 2020.